Infectious Agents

 - EBV-Associated Gastric Cancer

-Epstein-Barr virus and genetics in AIDS-related non-Hodgkin lymphoma - EBV Screening for the Early Detection of Nasopharyngeal Carcinoma
+DCEG studies of Epstein-Barr virus (EBV) and gastric cancer - EBV Screening for the Early Detection of Nasopharyngeal Carcinoma

 A large, multidisciplinary epidemiological effort to evaluate environmental and host factors associated with childhood Burkitt lymphoma in sub-Saharan Africa.